ROCm/rocThrust/docs/index.rst

 rocThrust documentation
 ******************************************

-rocThrust is a parallel algorithm library that has been ported to `HIP <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`_ and `ROCm <https://rocm.docs.amd.com/en/latest/>`_.
+rocThrust is a parallel algorithm library that has been ported to `HIP <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`_ and `ROCm <https://rocm.docs.amd.com/en/latest/>`_, and uses the `rocPRIM <https://rocm.docs.amd.com/projects/rocPRIM/en/latest/index.html>`_ library.
+There is no CUDA backend for rocThrust.

 The rocThrust public repository is located at `https://github.com/ROCm/rocThrust <https://github.com/ROCm/rocThrust>`_.

 .. grid:: 2
   :gutter: 3

   .. grid-item-card:: Installation